 Passing your driving test might not be the cheapest way of finding a new job, but it could be one of the most useful.

-Once all that's been completed, upload your CV onto the C&M Travel Recruitment site and wait for the (fingers crossed) good news.
+Once all that's been completed, sumbit your CV to the C&M Travel Recruitment site and wait for the (fingers crossed) good news.

 For more help with your job search, contact firstname.lastname@example.org.